DrTimothyAldenDavis/SuiteSparse/README.md

 QUICK START FOR MATLAB USERS (Linux or Mac):
 -----------------------------------------------------------------------------

-Suppose you place SuiteSparse in the /home/me/SuiteSparse folder.
+Suppose you place SuiteSparse in the `/home/me/SuiteSparse` folder.

-Add the SuiteSparse/lib folder to your run-time library path.
-On Linux, add this to your ~/.bashrc script, assuming /home/me/SuiteSparse is the location of your copy of SuiteSparse:
+Add the `SuiteSparse/lib` folder to your run-time library path.
+On Linux, add this to your `~/.bashrc` script, assuming `/home/me/SuiteSparse` is the location of your copy of SuiteSparse:

     LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/me/SuiteSparse/lib
     export LD_LIBRARY_PATH

-For the Mac, use this instead, in your ~/.zshrc script, assuming you place SuiteSparse in /Users/me/SuiteSparse:
+For the Mac, use this instead, in your `~/.zshrc` script, assuming you place SuiteSparse in `/Users/me/SuiteSparse`:

     DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/Users/me/SuiteSparse/lib
     export DYLD_LIBRARY_PATH

-Compile all of SuiteSparse with "make local".
+Compile all of SuiteSparse with `make local`.

 Next, compile the GraphBLAS MATLAB library.
-In the system shell while in the SuiteSparse folder, type "make gbmatlab" if you want to install it system-wide with "make install", or "make gblocal" if you want to use the library in your own SuiteSparse/lib.
+In the system shell while in the SuiteSparse folder, type `make gbmatlab` if you want to install it system-wide with `make install`, or `make gblocal` if you want to use the library in your own SuiteSparse/lib.

 Then in the MATLAB Command Window, cd to the SuiteSparse directory and type